x97mdr/pickles/CONTRIBUTING.md

 - Fork the `Pickles` repository
 - Create your code
-- Send a pull request.
+- Send a pull request

-### To Contribute to the Test Results Providers
+### To Contribute to the Test Result Providers

-If you find a bug in a Test Result Provider and want to contribute towards fixing it, start of by adding a scenario or feature file that shows off the bug to the test harness solution in the `test-harness` directory..
+If you find a bug in a test result provider and want to contribute towards fixing it, start of by adding a scenario or feature file that shows off the bug to the test harness solution in the `test-harness` directory.
 Add the scenario to the projects of each test result provider: it is quite likely that the same bug will occur across several test result providers.
 Don't forget the Cucumber and CucumberJS providers: it's easy to overlook them because they are not in the visual studio solution.

 Implement the automation layer in .NET, Ruby and JS if you are able.
 If you create your scenarios so that they use only steps from the other feature files, then you will most likely not need this step.